-There are two entrances to Dinosaur National Monument – one in Utah, the other in Colorado.
+There are two entrances to Dinosaur Nat.
+Mon. – one in Utah, the other in Colorado.
 These are two different areas, and the roads do NOT connect within the park.
-We only visited the Utah side of the monument – the CUB CREEK AREA, and if you want to see the highlight of this place – the Quarry Exhibit Hall where all kinds of dinosaur bones lay embedded in the rock, this is where you want to go!
+We only visited the Utah side of the monument – the CUB CREEK AREA.
+If you want to see the highlight of this place – the Quarry Exhibit Hall where all kinds of dinosaur bones lay embedded in the rock, this is where you want to go!

-We didn’t quite know what to expect when we headed towards Dinosaur National Monument as part of our road trip.
+We didn’t quite know what to expect when we headed towards the monument as part of our road trip.
 But once we got there, we were truly blown away!

 The monument has a lot to offer, and we were glad to have a few days to explore the area.
-Our stay was interrupted by a quickly spreading wildfire just a day before our scheduled departure.
-In the midst of an active evacuation, we didn’t even get to say good bye (we do know that we can clear a campsite with record speed though!).
+Our stay was unfortunately interrupted by a quickly spreading wildfire just a day before our scheduled departure, but at least we now know that in the midst of an active evacuation, we can clear a campsite with record speed!

 ⦊ Quarry Exhibit Hall

-To access the Quarry Exhibit Hall during peak season (late May to mid-September), park at the Visitor Center and either hike up or hop on the (free) shuttle that leaves every 15 minutes.
-There is also the option of driving up yourself if you arrive early enough (8 – 9:15 AM) which we considered, but the very short shuttle ride was actually fun and added to the experience for our kids.
+To access the Quarry Exhibit Hall during peak season (late May to mid-September), park at the visitor center and either hike up or hop on a FREE shuttle that leaves every 15 minutes.
+There is also the option of driving up yourself if you arrive early enough (8 – 9:15 AM), but the very short shuttle ride was actually fun and added to the experience for our kids.

-Swelter Shelter is located 1 mile from the Visitor Center along the scenic drive (Cub Creek Rd.)
-You can find the petroglyphs and pictographs about 200 feet from the road.
+Swelter Shelter is located 1 mile from the visitor center along Cub Creek Rd.
+You can find the petroglyphs and pictographs just about 200 feet from the road.

-There is also a short (0.2 mi) but moderately strenuous trail here that will take you to the rare large lizard figures that are not common at other local sites.
+There is also a short (0.2 mi) but moderately strenuous trail here at this spot that will take you to the rare large lizard figures that are not common at other local sites.
 We didn’t get to see these because of the blazing wildfire, but this is what you can expect:

 ⦊ Hiking Trails